OpenCodeList Specification¶

 identification Object¶

-object contains metadata about an OpenCodeList document:
+The identification object contains metadata about an OpenCodeList document:

 A JSON string specifying the language of this document.
 This MUST be an IETF BCP 47 language tag.